MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libinventory.md

     -- item count
     count: int
 )

+-- Sets the count of items in the slot without affecting the data if the argument is non-zero. inventory.set_count(
+    -- inventory ID
+    invid: int,
+    -- slot index
+    slot: int,
+    -- item count
+    count: int
+)

+-- Checks for the presence of a local property by name without copying its value.
+-- Preferably for tables, but not primitive types. inventory.has_data(
+    -- inventory ID
+    invid: int,
+    -- slot index
+    slot: int,
+    -- property name
+    name: str
+) -> bool

+-- Returns a copy of value of a local property of an item by name or nil. inventory.get_data(
+    -- inventory ID
+    invid: int,
+    -- slot index
+    slot: int,
+    -- property name
+    name: str
+) -> any

+-- Sets the value of a local property of an item by name.
+-- Nil value removes the property. inventory.set_data(
+    -- inventory ID
+    invid: int,
+    -- slot index
+    slot: int,
+    -- property name
+    name: str
+    -- value
+    value: any
+)

+-- Returns a copy of the table of all local item properties. inventory.get_all_data(
+    -- inventory ID
+    invid: int,
+    -- slot index
+    slot: int,
+) -> table

 -- Returns inventory size (slots number).
 -- Throws an exception if there's no inventory having specified ID.